 "If I were writing the Bill of Rights now there wouldn’t be any such thing as the Second Amendment, that a well regulated militia being necessary for the defense of the state, that people (have the) right to bear arms.
 This has been the subject of one of the greatest pieces of fraud, I repeat the word fraud, on the American public by special interest groups that I have ever seen in my life time."

 He continues, "Now just look at those words.
 There are only three lines to that amendment.
 A well regulated militia.
 It’s the militia which was going to be the state army, was going to be well regulated.
 Why shouldn’t 16, 17 or 18 year olds, or any other age persons, be regulated in the use of arms, the way an automobile is regulated?
 It’s got to be registered.
 Someone asked me recently if I was for or against a bill which was pending in Congress calling for five days waiting period.
 I said ‘Yes, I’m very much against it.
-It should be a 30-day waiting period, ‘till they find out why this
+It should be a 30-day waiting period, ‘till they find out why this person needs a handgun or a machine gun.’"

 Then he finished up with, "If you ask some active member of the NRA if the 2nd Amendment should be changed, of course he or she would go up in the air.
 I don’t want to get sued for slander but I repeat, that they have misled the American people and I regret to say they have had far too much influence on the Congress of the United States than as a citizen I would like to see, and I am a gun man.
 I have guns.
 I have been a hunter ever since I was a boy."